Benjamin A. Poore: Later life and death

 In retirement, Poore was a resident of Fitchburg.
 He maintained an interest in military matters, and was frequently invited to participate in events including reviews and inspections of Citizens' Military Training Camps at Fort Devens, Massachusetts, in addition to reunions and other activities at West Point.

-In 1932, he made national headlines when he resigned from the American Legion because of disagreement with its advocacy for immediate payment of a bonus to World War I veterans that was due in 1945.
-Poore died in Fitchburg on August 21, 1940.
-He was buried at Arlington National Cemetery.
+In 1932, he made national headlines when he resigned from The American Legion because of disagreement with its advocacy for immediate payment of a bonus to World War I veterans that was due in 1945.

+Poore died in Fitchburg on August 21, 1940, and was buried at Arlington National Cemetery.

 Personal life

 In 1888, Poore married Adelaide Carleton of Salem, Massachusetts.
 She died in 1929, and in 1930 he married Flora B. Bullock, the widow of Brigham N. Bullock.
 With his first wife, Poore was the father of three daughters— Katherine, Priscilla, and Adelaide.

 Katherine Poore was the wife of Major General Joseph Mauborgne.
 Priscilla Poore was the wife of Brigadier General Donald A. Robinson.
 Adelaide Poore was the wife of General Charles L. Bolte.